AnthonMS/DiscOllama/README.md

 So to learn the API and start some kind of project, learning to create a discord bot was something that was on the TODO list as well anyway, I decided this was probably a fun little project.
 So lets see where this takes me.

+Later edit: I have stumpled upon the official discollama discord bot used in the Ollama discord server.
+This is a very good starting point, so I will be borrowing the code to expand on it instead of reinventing the wheel.

-## Getting Started (For future.
-No requirements.txt yet.
+## Getting Started (No requirements.txt yet.
 This is going to change a lot in the next couple of days.)

 1. Clone the repository.
 2. Install the required Python packages by running `pip install -r requirements.txt`.